Dear Other Self

 Dear Other Self is a 2017 Filipino romantic comedy film written and directed by Veronica Velasco starring Jodi Sta.
 Maria, Xian Lim and Joseph Marco.
 The film was released in the Philippines on May 17, 2017, and May 26, 2017, in the United States.

+Synopsis

+Becky, a family breadwinner finds herself in a delimmna and ponders two possible future where she visualizes herself between taking a promotion at her current job or pursuing her love for traveling.